Stellar-Cretaceus/Frostbearer-Wish-Dashboard/README.md

 </p>

 <p align="center">
-  A dynamic table displaying the top banners with the highest pull counts.
+  A dynamic table displaying the top banners with the highest pull counts, will be updated dynamically according to selected data.
 </p>

 ### 5. Luckiest Pull